Do you have a poor posture, general body aches and pains, have a weak core strength or suffer with non-specific low back pain?...

 The exercises provide enough resistance and movement variety to help build strong bones and also with certain exercises providing opportunities for eccentric muscle contraction work, this is when a muscle lengthens as it resists a force.
 The reformer is a set-up for eccentric contraction which is one of the keys to achieving long, strong muscles without bulk that Pilates is known for.

-Like the reformer, the Pilates chair is another of Joseph Pilates' resistance exercise machines.
+Like the Reformer, the Pilates chair is another of Joseph Pilates' resistance exercise machines.
 The Pilates chair is basically a box with one side that can be pressed down against the resistance of springs, like a large pedal.
 Sometimes the pedal portion is divided into two parts that can be worked independently.
-Like the Reformer the chair can be used in all positions to exercise in whether seated, standing, side-lying or lying on your front.
+As with the Reformer the chair can be used in all positions to exercise whether seated, standing, side-lying or lying on your front.

-We are an increasing ageing population and regular exercise is important for general health, well being and helps reduce the risk of many diseases.
+We are an increasing ageing population and regular exercise has a great many benefits.
+It can help our general health, mental well being and also reduce the risk of many diseases.

-Regular physical exercise has many benefits including: falls prevention, improved muscle strength, improved bone health, reduces the risk of chronic diseases, improves and maintains mental health & cognitive decline, boosts mood & self-confidence and social activity with others therefore enjoying a healthier & more active lifestyle for a longer period of time.
+Regular physical exercise benefits further include: falls prevention, improved muscle strength, improved bone health, reduces the risk of chronic diseases, improves and maintains mental health and cognitive decline, boosts mood, self-confidence and provides social, group activity with others therefore enjoying a healthier, more active lifestyle for a longer period of time.
 Exercise also has few side effects and can be both inexpensive and enjoyable!

 Recent long-term studies of aging show that people who are more active have less risk of chronic disease, disability or depression, and are more likely to keep up their activities of independent daily living.
 Evidence suggests that exercise may help people with dementia improve their activities of daily living helping to maintain their independence as long as possible for example bathing, dressing, and eating.
 This is a particularly interesting and important finding since people with cognitive impairment often find it more difficult to perform activities of daily living.

 Pilates is a very specific form of exercise that involves stretching and strengthening of specific and overall muscle groups.
-For people with neurological conditions it can facilitate correct posture, body alignment and with the repetitive movements help to open new neurological pathways.
+Particularly for people with neurological conditions such as Multiple Sclerosis, Parkinsons and Stroke, the repetitive movements can help to maintain and to open new neurological pathways.

-There are therefore a great many benefits Pilates has as a form of exercise for this group of people, in particular some of which are: Improving balance, gait (walking) problems, upper and lower limb strengthening, facilitating good breathing, strengthening the core improving trunk stability, creating greater posture awareness, helping to focus the mind and the body, improving mental health and relaxation.
+There are a great many benefits that Pilates can specifically offer as a form of exercise for this group of people.
+Further benefits include: Improving balance, gait (walking) problems, upper and lower limb strengthening, facilitating good breathing, strengthening the core improving trunk stability, creating greater posture awareness, helping to focus the mind and the body, improving mental health and relaxation.